Slawcio/ui-test-allywyn/README.md

 config:
 - screenshots on failure
 - trace on first retry
-- html report does not open automatically
+- html report does not open after `npx run playwright`

 type
 ```sh